-The LEED Dynamic Plaque is a building performance monitoring and scoring platform.
-It measures building performance across five categories: energy, water, waste, transportation and human experience, and generates a current performance score (out of 100) which is updated whenever new building data enters the platform.
+The LEED Dynamic Plaque is a building performance monitoring and scoring platform that gives you a current snapshot on how your building is performing across five categories: energy, water, waste, transportation and human experience.

-It is designed to enable building owners, facilities managers, consultants and other team members to observe trends and make meaningful improvements to building operations that save money, resources and make building occupants more comfortable.
-The data collected through the LEED Dynamic Plaque can also be applied toward LEED certification or recertification.
+It's designed to enable building owners, facilities managers, consultants and other team members to observe trends and make meaningful improvements to building operations that benefit the triple bottom line.
+The data collected through the LEED Dynamic Plaque can also be applied toward LEED recertification.

 The platform has two components: